Health of the Market (5/27/2023)

 Dollar Influence

 [NC] A falling dollar has a positive influence on the U.S. market, especially large cap multinationals, as prices for our customers overseas are less expensive.
 However, a weaker dollar makes product imports (some in the supply chains) get more expensive.
-This has a negative effect on technology companies.
+This has a negative effect on revenue for technology companies.

 [NC] The 10-year Treasury rate rose to a peak on 10/5/2018 and 11/8/2018 closing at 3.23% both times.
 It hit a low in March and August 2020 around 0.5%.
-Now it is on a long-term rise with a correction underway.
+Now it is on a long-term rise.

 [NC] Ed Yardeni in the 2/9/19 Barron's stated that, based on his 40 years of experience, he has never found that supply-versus-demand analysis helped much in forecasting bond yields.
 It's always been about actual inflation, expected inflation, and how the Fed was likely to respond to both.